 Here are 12 new ways to eat ice cream in Boulder.
 There’s so much more than just a simple cone.

 1. Go ice cream hoppin’.

 Downtown Boulder is lined with ice cream shops.
 Forget bar hopping.
 Go ice-cream parlor hoppin’ and get a taste from every shop on and around the Pearl Street Mall.
+It’s definitely one of the most fun things to do in Boulder.
 Fact: If it’s part of a game, calories don’t exist.
 Shops to check off: